Matings of cubic polynomials with a fixed critical point. Part II: $\alpha$-symmetry of limbs: Main results

 \begin{thm}[\cite{Tan:quadmat}] Let $f$ and $g$ be postcritically finite quadratic polynomials in the Mandelbrot set.
 Then $f \mate g$ is obstructed if and only if $f$ and $g$ belong to conjugate limbs of the Mandelbrot set. \end{thm}

 The work carried out so far means we can easily prove the following, which is a slightly stronger version of Theorem~\ref{introthm}.

 \begin{thm} Let $t_0$ be $m_2$-periodic such that the associated orbit has a rotation number.
 Let $F_a$ be a postcritically finite polynomial in the limb $\Limb_{t_0}^{\pm}$.
-Then there exists a postcritically finite polynomial $F_b$ which does not belong to the conjugate limb $\Limb_{-t_0}^{\pm}$ such that $F_a \uplus F_b$ is obstructed by Lemma~\ref{l:compobstructed}. \end{thm}
+Then there exists a postcritically finite polynomial $F_b$ which does not belong to the conjugate limb $\Limb_{-t_0}^{\pm}$ such that $F_a$ and $F_b$ are not mateable. \end{thm}

 \begin{proof} Since $t_0$ has a rotation number under $m_2$, then by Proposition~\ref{p:complimbs}, the limb $\Limb_{t_0}^{\pm}$ has a complementary limb $\Limb'$.
 Given $F_a \in \Limb_{t_0}^{\pm}$, take $F_b$ to be any postcritically finite map in $\Limb'$.
 Then $F_a \uplus F_b$ is obstructed. \end{proof}